Berryhill, Oklahoma: History

 The area was originally known as Happy Hollow.
 Much of the land in Berryhill was allotted to Creek Indian Tom Berryhill.
 Some time after 1910, Tom Berryhill donated land for the first school and the name Happy Hollow was changed to Berryhill.
 The one room school house served Berryhill until 1929 when it became a Freewill Baptist Church, the first church in the community.
 The old, original parts of Berryhill, although containing some affluent members, were mainly working class, blue-collar families with high hopes for their children.

 Both economic classes were attracted by the comparatively rural culture of Berryhill as opposed to the urbanization going on in Tulsa, as well as the fact that there was an abundance of manufacturing jobs in nearby West Tulsa.

-Berryhill's rural culture is best described as the 3180s.
+Berryhill's rural culture is best described as the 1950s.
 This quality of Berryhill insulates one from the more stark reality of the modern world.
 Serious violent crime is very rare, like in many other small towns.
-The rural ethnic of the Ozarks and Boomer/Sooner spirit predominates the cultural orientation for most residents.
+The rural ethnic of the Ozarks and Oklahoma spirit predominates the cultural orientation for most residents.
 Many have a great deal of pride in Native American heritage and culture as well.

 Berryhill was not able to generate enough mail to establish a post office, and certain laws governing the geography of townships in Oklahoma prevent the community from ever becoming a town.
 This meant that the independent school district became the focus of the community.

 In the late 1960s and early 1970s, echoing cultural changes across the country, a marginalized drug culture grew among some of the families in Berryhill.
 Drinking was long a normal part of the local culture, usually reserved for the men who would slip over to the bars on Southwest Boulevard.
 Other drugs, especially marijuana, gained acceptance, especially with rebellious youth who wanted to strike out against the rigid class system at Berryhill.

 In the 1980s, drug use seemed to leap across the traditional class structure.
 Parents desperate to save troubled youths transfer their student to Berryhill Schools, hoping the rural atmosphere would help.
 In fact, the new students from the city served to introduce new ideas of what was cool to the social elite, including rap music, trendy apparel, and use.